 Summary of issues with preferences for cognitive disabilities

 Typical configurable features include adjustments such as colors, text and icon size, sounds or mouse double click speed.
-Current preference tend to focus on physical needs that help the user use the content and not on cognitive needs and preferences that help the user understand the content.
+Current preferences tend to focus on physical needs that help the user use the content and not on cognitive needs and preferences that help the user understand the content.
 Meta data and ontologies for preferences also currently focus on physical accessibility needs.
 For our purposes we need the ontologies to support issues such as:

 Types of Language support – such as non-literal language or simple language